Why am I Dry Down There? An Easy Guide to Understanding Vaginal Dryness

 Medication

-Antipsychotics and antidepressants, commonly used to treat schizophrenia, depression, and other mental health conditions, can cause sexual dysfunction, including a lower libido and vaginal dryness.
+Antipsychotics and antidepressants, commonly used to treat schizophrenia, depression, anxiety and other mental health conditions, can cause sexual dysfunction, including a lower libido and vaginal dryness.

 Sexual dysfunction related to these medications occurs in 45-80% of men and 30-80% of women, making it a significant concern for those on long-term treatment.